Dudeman85/CVid-LegacyPlayer/README.md

 # Console Video Player

 This simple program can play videos on the Windows CMD or Powershell.
+In case VLC is too complex for some.

 ## Compilation
 Everything is contained in ConsoleVideoPlayer.cpp.
-Simply compile with MSVC.
+Simply compile with **MSVC**.

 To set up the Python environment for running the converter script use:
 ```